 Young female converts to Christianity remain one of the most vulnerable populations.
-It is common for a woman suspected of Christianity to be raped, humiliated in public, kept under strict house arrest, abducted, forcibly married to a radical sheikh, or killed.
-If already married, it is likely that she will be divorced and have her children taken away.
+Commonly, a woman suspected of Christianity will be humiliated in public, kept under strict house arrest, raped, abducted, forcibly married to a radical sheikh, or killed.
+If already married, she will likely be divorced and have her children taken away to ensure that they are raised in an Islamic way.
+Christian women also suffer when their husbands are imprisoned or killed; many are taken advantage of by male relatives, and the family often ends up impoverished.

 - Abduction

-- · Denied access to Christian religious materials
+- Denied access to Christian religious materials

-- Denied access to social community/networks
+- Denied access to social community / networks

 - Denied custody of children

-- Discrimination/harassment via education
+- · Discrimination / harassment via education

 - · Enforced religious dress code

 - Forced divorce

 - Forced marriage

-- Forced to flee town/country
+- Forced to flee town / country

-- · Incarceration by family/house arrest
+- Incarceration by family / house arrest

-- · Violence death
+- Violence death

 - Violence physical

 - Violence psychological

 - Violence sexual

-- Violence verbal